-Locks and all body pivot points, including such items as seat tracks, doors, tailgate and hood hinges, should be lubricated periodically to assure quiet, easy operation and to protect against rust and wear.
+Locks and all body pivot points, including such items as seat tracks, door hinge pivot points and rollers, liftgate, tailgate, sliding doors and hood hinges, should be lubricated periodically with a lithium based grease such as MOPAR® Spray White Lube to assure quiet, easy operation and to protect against rust and wear.
 Prior to the application of any lubricant, the parts concerned should be wiped clean to remove dust and grit; after lubricating excess oil and grease should be removed.
-Particular attention should also be given to hood latching components to insure proper function.
-When performing other underhood services, the hood latch, release mechanism. and safety catch should be cleaned and lubricated.
+Particular attention should also be given to hood latching components to ensure proper function.
+When performing other underhood services, the hood latch, release mechanism and safety catch should be cleaned and lubricated.

-The external lock cylinders should be lubricated twice a year, preferably in the fall and spring.
-Apply a small amount of a high quality lubricant such as Mopar® Lock Cylinder Lubricant directly into the lock cylinder.
+The external lock cylinders should be lubricated twice a year, preferably in the Fall and Spring.
+Apply a small amount of a high quality lubricant such as MOPAR® Lock Cylinder Lubricant directly into the lock cylinder.